Bhagyalaxmi17/apexplanet-internship/internship-task-2/notes/Step4&5_Wireshark&Iptables.md

  - Wireshark is a network protocol analyzer that captures and inspects network packets.

- -A. HTTP Traffic: Shows web requests/responses between client and server.
+ - A. HTTP Traffic: Shows web requests/responses between client and server.
 Unencrypted HTTP traffic can reveal URLs, headers, and even form data.
     - Commands:
         - curl -I http://192.168.56.102
            - # -I asks for the HTTP headers only (sends a HEAD request).
 You’ll see response headers like HTTP/1.1 200 OK, Content-Type, Server, Date, etc.
         - curl http://192.168.56.101/   # You’ll see the HTML source(Ip of the victime's machine will be used)
         - curl -X POST -d "username=testuser&password=MyP@ss123" http://192.168.56.102/
            - # -X POST forces an HTTP POST request.-d "..." sets the POST body — here it simulates a form submission with two fields: username and password.
     - Wireshark Filters:
      - HTTP (all) : http
      - HTTP POST : http.request.method == "POST"
      - HTTP GET : http.request.method == "GET"

- -B. FTP Traffic: File Transfer Protocol sends files over the network.
+ - B. FTP Traffic: File Transfer Protocol sends files over the network.
 Classic FTP sends credentials (username/password) in plaintext, making it vulnerable to sniffing.
     - Commands:
        - ftp 192.168.56.101
          - # Name: msfadmin
          - # Password: msfadmin
- -C. DNS Traffic: Domain Name System translates domain names to IP addresses.
+ - C. DNS Traffic: Domain Name System translates domain names to IP addresses.
 Capturing DNS traffic lets you see which websites a host is querying.
 In Wireshark- dns
     - Command:dig @192.168.56.101 example.test A OR
  - Capturing these allows you to understand what data flows on a network, which is fundamental in cybersecurity monitoring and analysis.

 2- Filter Credentials from FTP-

  - FTP sends authentication details in clear text:
    - Username: USER command
    - Password: PASS command
  - By filtering in Wireshark (ftp.request.command == "USER" or "PASS") OR ftp.request.command == "USER" || ftp.request.command == "PASS", you can observe credentials in plaintext.
  - Purpose:
    - Demonstrates why unencrypted protocols are insecure.
    - Highlights importance of using secure alternatives like SFTP or FTPS.

 3- Analyze SYN Flood Attack-